-§1.
-In accordance with any eventual directives of the Episcopal Conference, of the Synod of Bishops or of the Council of Hierarchs regarding how to assist the Metropolitan in conducting the investigation, the Bishops of the respective Province, individually or together, may establish lists of qualified persons from which the Metropolitan may choose those most suitable to assist in the investigation, according to the needs of the individual case and, in particular, taking into account the cooperation that can be offered by the lay faithful pursuant to canons 228 CIC and 408 CCEO.

-§2.
-The Metropolitan, however, is free to choose other equally qualified persons.
+- §1.
+In accordance with any possibile directives of the Episcopal Conference, of the Synod of Bishops or of the Council of Hierarchs regarding how to assist the Metropolitan in conducting the investigation, it would be very useful if the Bishops of the respective Province, individually or together, establish lists of qualified persons from which the Metropolitan may choose those most suitable to assist in the investigation, according to the needs of the individual case and, in particular, taking into account the cooperation that can be offered by the lay faithful pursuant to canons 228 CIC and 408 CCEO. - §2.
+The Metropolitan, however, is free to choose other equally qualified persons. - §3.

-§3.
 Any person assisting the Metropolitan in the investigation is required to act impartially and must be free of conflicts of interest.
-If he considers himself to be in a conflict of interest or be unable to maintain the necessary impartiality required to guarantee the integrity of the investigation, he is obliged to recuse himself and report the circumstances to the Metropolitan.

-§4.
-The persons assisting the Metropolitan shall take an oath to fulfil their charge properly.
+If he considers himself to be in a conflict of interest or unable to maintain the necessary impartiality required to guarantee the integrity of the investigation, he is obliged to recuse himself and report the circumstances to the Metropolitan. - §4.
+The persons assisting the Metropolitan shall take an oath to fulfil their charge properly, with respect to the provisions of art.
+13 §7.

 Art.
-14 - Duration of the investigation
+15 - Duration of the investigation

-\$1.
-The investigation is to be completed within the term of ninety days or within a term otherwise provided for by the instructions referred to in article 10 \$2.

-§2.
-Where there are just reasons, the Metropolitan may request that the competent Dicastery extend the term.
+- §1.
+The investigation is to be completed in short order and in accordance with the instructions 9 listed in art.
+11 §2. - §2.
+Where there are just reasons, and after having sent a report on the status of the investigation, the Metropolitan may request that the competent Dicastery extend the time period.

 Art.
-15 - Precautionary measures
+16 - Precautionary measures

 Should the facts or circumstances require it, the Metropolitan shall propose to the competent Dicastery the adoption of provisions or appropriate precautionary measures with regard to the person under investigation.
+The Dicastery shall adopt the provisions after having consulted the Pontifical Representative.

 Art.
-16 - Establishment of a fund
+17 - Establishment of a fund

-§1.
-Ecclesiastical Provinces, Episcopal Conferences, Synods of Bishops and Councils of

-Hierarchs may create a fund, to be established according to the norms of canons 116 and 1303 §1, 1° CIC and 1047 CCEO and administered according to the norms of canon law, whose purpose is to sustain the costs of the investigations.

-§2.
-At the request of the appointed Metropolitan, the funds necessary for the purpose of the investigation are made available to him by the administrator of the fund; the Metropolitan remain duty-bound to present an account to the administrator at the conclusion of the investigation.
+- §1.
+Ecclesiastical Provinces, Episcopal Conferences, Synods of Bishops and Councils of Hierarchs may create a fund, to be established according to the norms of canons 116 and 1303 §1, 1° CIC and 1047 CCEO and administered according to the norms of canon law, whose purpose is to sustain the costs of the investigations. - §2.
+At the request of the appointed Metropolitan, the funds necessary for the purpose of the investigation are made available to him by the administrator of the fund; the Metropolitan remains duty-bound to present an account to the administrator at the conclusion of the investigation.

 Art.
-17 - Transmission of the documents and the votum (vote)
+18 - Transmission of the acts and the votum

-§1.
-Having completed the investigation, the Metropolitan shall transmit the acts to the competent Dicastery, together with his votum regarding the results of the investigation and in response to any queries contained in the instructions issued under article 10 §2.

-§2.
-Unless there are further instructions from the competent Dicastery, the faculties of the Metropolitan cease once the investigation is completed.

-§3.
-In compliance with the instructions of the competent Dicastery, the Metropolitan, upon request, shall inform the person who has alleged an offence, or his/her legal representatives, of the outcome of the investigation.
+- §1.
+Having completed the investigation, the Metropolitan shall transmit the original version of the acts to the competent Dicastery, together with his votum regarding the results of the investigation and in response to any queries contained in the instructions issued under art.
+11 §2.
+A copy of the acts is to be kept in the Archive of the competent Pontifical Representative. - §2.
+Unless there are further instructions from the competent Dicastery, the faculties of the Metropolitan cease once the investigation is completed. - §3.
+In compliance with the instructions of the competent Dicastery, the Metropolitan, upon request, shall inform the person who has alleged an offence and, when applicable, the person who made the report, or their legal representatives of the outcome of the investigation.

 Art.
-18 - Subsequent measures
+19 - Subsequent measures